 If this is the initial synchronization, the DSS obtains and persists the full set of software updates that are available on the USS.
 The DSS first obtains the list of software updates by using a single GetRevisionIdList request.
 The update metadata is then obtained through a series of batched GetUpdateData and GetUpdateDecryptionData requests.
 This phase differs from the previous phase with respect to the type of updates that are being synchronized.
 The DSS controls this phase by using the parameters for the GetRevisionIdList request.
-On subsequent synchronizations, the DSS obtains and persists software updates that have been added to the USS since the last successful synchronization; the DSS has to include the anchor it received from the USS as part of the previous synchronization, as specified in the GetRevisionIdList request [MS-WSUSSS] section 3.1.4.5.
+On subsequent synchronizations, the DSS obtains and persists software updates that have been added to the USS since the last successful synchronization; the DSS has to include the anchor it request [MS-WSUSSS] section 3.1.4.5.